tpiros/svelte-pa/README.md

 # Setup

 [Create an unsigned upload preset](https://cloudinary.com/documentation/upload_presets#creating_and_managing_upload_presets) in your Cloudinary product environment and make a note of the name of the unsigned upload preset as well as your Cloudinary cloud name.
-Please also add 'myphotoalbum-svelte' as a tag to the upload preset (this setting can be found under "Manage and Analyse").
+Please also add 'myphotoalbum-svelte' as a tag to the upload preset (this setting can be found under "Manage and Analyze").

 Create a `.env` file with the following content at the root of the project:

 ```
+VITE_CLOUDINARY_CLOUD_NAME="your-cloud-name"
 PUBLIC_CLOUDINARY_CLOUD_NAME="your-cloud-name"
-PUBLIC_CLOUDINARY_UPLOAD_PRESET="your-unsigned-upload-preset"
-CLOUDINARY_API_KEY="your-cloudinary-api-key"
+PUBLIC_CLOUDINARY_UPLOAD_PRESET="name-of-upload-preset"
+PUBLIC_CLOUDINARY_API_KEY="your-cloudinary-api-key"
 CLOUDINARY_API_SECRET="your-cloudinary-api-secret"
-CLOUDINARY_TAG="myphotoalbum-svelte"
+PUBLIC_CLOUDINARY_TAG="your-tag"
 ```

 # Run